jonathan-field/jonathan-field.github.io/README.md

 This is a website so naturally I have used HTML and CSS to create it but since it is also a calculator the webpage needed to be able to update dynamically based off user input.
 Therefore, I opted for JavaScript to implement the stats required for each weapon, the weapon's total stamina consumption for both one-handed and two-handed attacks, and the user's stats.
 Using all this information I created functions to accurately display the correct amount of swings the user can do depending on what attack was being made.

 ## Acknowledgments
-- Huge shoutout to the folks over at FromSoftware for making these brilliant games!
+- Shoutout to the folks over at FromSoftware for making these games.
 - [CS50](https://www.youtube.com/watch?v=Nn7EX3zkGUo&list=PLhQjrBD2T380xvFSUmToMMzERZ3qB5Ueu) for creating great walkthroughs for web programming and GitHub.

-## Currently Under Construction
-Yes this webpage is not completely done yet and is in testing stage.
-Although it is quite near completion, only need to fix some CSS.
-If you're seeing this then welcome!